Psilocybin mushrooms have been used for hundreds of years in spiritual practices by various Indigenous peoples.

 - Visual and auditory hallucinations

-- Changes in sense of time (moving slower or faster)
+- Changes in the sense of time (moving slower or faster)

-Generally, these positive side effects leave users of magic mushrooms feeling elated and relaxed.
-These kinds of feelings are diametrically opposed to anxious feelings; feeling tense, worried, and fearful.
+Generally, these positive side effects leave users of magic mushrooms feeling satisfied and relaxed.
+These kinds of feelings are opposed to anxious feelings, feeling tense, worried, and fearful.

 Consequently, it’s easy to assume that the use of psilocybin in the treatment of anxiety disorders is effective.

 Consuming magic mushrooms in recreational doses is not a realistic way to relieve daily feelings of anxiety.
-Taking larger doses of psilocybin when feeling anxious could bring on a bad trip.
+Most people have to work or tend to children and can’t be “unavailable” for a few hours.
+This is where “microdosing” comes in.

 What Is Microdosing?

-Microdosing is fairly self-explanatory: It is the taking of a very small dose of psilocybin in the form of dried mushrooms.
+Microdosing is fairly self-explanatory: It takes a minimal dose of psilocybin in capsule form.

 Microdosing has seen a rise in popularity among those who wish to use magic mushrooms to alleviate anxiety and depression.
-Taking a small dose of psilocybin elevates the drug taker’s mood without causing stronger effects such as hallucinations.
+Taking a small dose of psilocybin elevates the individual’s mood without causing effects such as hallucinations.

 The typical recommended amount to microdose is a tenth of a recreational dose of dried mushrooms.
 This amount can be taken several times a week.